Use the form below to join our Kids & Families email list

 For the 24th year, the Museum honors the Mexican tradition of remembering the dead with a variety of family festivities in the galleries and back plaza including music and dance performances, art-making activities, bilingual storytelling, a special display of altars created by school and community groups, and traditional refreshments.

 Free Family Days and all other Family Programs are made possible through the generosity of the Schlosser Family Trust.
-Additional support for Dia de los Muertos Free Family Day is provided by Wells Fargo.

 The Santa Barbara Museum of Art gratefully acknowledges the generosity of our donors for their